 A class action lawsuit is a type of lawsuit that involves a group, or “class” of people pursuing legal recourse for identical or similar injuries caused by a harmful or otherwise unlawful product, service, or action.

-In this context, the term injuries can refer to actual, physical injury, as well as damage to one’s reputation, or rights violations.
+In this context, the term injuries can refer to actual, physical injury, as well as damage to one’s property, reputation, or rights violations.